dwleonhardt/shhhhhh/bigchain-db.md

 ## What is BigchainDB?

-* BigchainDB allows blockchain data to be stored on a pre-built nodes, so that no external DB
+* BigchainDB provides a private blockchain stored on pre-built nodes
+* Database setup is taken care of under the hood using MongoDB
+* Drivers available for JavaScript, Python, and Java
 * The BigchainDB ORM allows communication with the data
 * Data is structured in assets and transactions on those assets
-* Drivers are available for JavaScript, Python, and Java

 ## Maturity

-*
-*
+* BigchainDB was founded in Germany in 2014
+* The core library `bigchaindb-driver` is currently on version 4.1.0

 ## Use Cases